Flakvard/LearningCpp/OOP/README.md

 IEmployee* buildBobbyDeveloper(IEmployeeBuilder* teach);

 ## Singleton
-Implement at singleton class and namespace as a global variable for the program.
+Implement at singleton class for factory.
 Not yet implemented

 # Here's a breakdown of what's happening: